 - To cook evenly: A double boiler can help to cook ingredients evenly, as the indirect heat of the boiling water helps to distribute the heat evenly around the pot or bowl.

 - To keep food warm: A double boiler can be used to keep food warm without drying it out or overcooking it.
 This can be useful for dishes that are served at a buffet or for keeping sauces or dips warm while serving.

 Do You Need A Double Boiler?

 Now comes the question: do you really need to purchase a specialized pan set?

 If the pan is too small or the bowl is too big, the heat will be concentrated right at the very bottom of the bowl.
-You want as much of the bowl to be inside the pan as possible to promote even heat distribution. (see photo)
+You want as much of the bowl inside the pan as possible to promote even heat distribution. (see photo)

-As far as I’m concerned, a home-made double boiler is works better than a store-bought set.
-Often, the bottom of the insert is a little flat on the bottom but with rounded sides that then have a rim that has been pressed into the pan.
+A homemade double boiler can work better than a store-bought set.
+Often, the bottom of the insert is a little flat on the bottom but with rounded sides that have a rim pressed into the pan.

 The shape of these pans is not very conducive to whisking, and whisking is what you generally do in a double boiler.
 So, skip the store-bought version and make your own double boiler using a whisk-friendly metal or glass bowl for the top.

 Now that you know what a double boiler is and can make your own, let's spend a minute talking about why you need one and how to use one.
 Honestly, there are not many times in a home kitchen that you will need a double boiler to prepare your everyday recipes.